Facebook Events Scraper — Past the 8-Event Limit avatar

 Share

-The only Facebook scraper that returns an organizer's full event calendar — not just the 8 events Facebook shows logged-out visitors.
-Paste an event, page, or group URL → get clean, structured data.
-No login, no headless browser.
-From $5 per 1,000 events — well below the $13 the official scraper charges, and it goes deeper.
+The only Facebook scraper that returns an organizer's full event calendar, past and upcoming, not just the 8 events Facebook shows logged-out visitors.
+Paste an event, page, group, or city URL, or just search by keyword → get clean, structured data.
+No login, no headless browser. $4 per 1,000 events, all inclusive.
+The official scraper charges $13, and stops at the 8-event cap.

 Open any active Facebook page's events tab in an incognito window.
 You'll see 8 upcoming events, then a "Log in to see more" wall.
 That cap is not an API limit — the data is public, Facebook just hides it from logged-out visitors.
 Even the official apify/facebook-events-scraper actor admits in its docs that for pages and groups it "will return only recent events that regular Facebook users can see without scrolling."